Sumboard

 The key question: What decision changes based on this update?
 If the answer is "nothing until tomorrow's meeting," you don't need real-time analytics.

-For comprehensive guidance on architecting these systems, our real-time dashboard guide covers the technical implementation patterns.
+For complete guidance on architecting these systems, our real-time dashboard guide covers the technical implementation patterns.

 Live data introduces performance challenges that static dashboards don't face.
 Here's what breaks and how to fix it.